 We sailed on to the Canary Islands from where we would cross the Atlantic.

-For the crossing we participated in the 1987 Atlantic Rally for Cruisers (ARC).
-Recently, I was able to get the Cruising World article about the ARC ’87 and we are mentioned toward the end for the collection my dad and I took up to help out the Canadian crew that lost their boat on the reef.
+For the crossing we participated in the second-ever Atlantic Rally for Cruisers (ARC 1987).
+Recently, I was able to get the Cruising World article about the ARC ’87 and we are mentioned toward the end, for the collection my dad and I took up to help out the Canadian crew that lost their boat on the reef in front of Barbados.

 A couple weeks into our 21 day Atlantic crossing we were sailing along nicely while I was fast asleep in my bunk.
 It was that magic time when things always seem to go wrong – around 2am.
 I was awoken by a loud thud and a strong jerk which felt like the boat had come to a sudden stop.
 It was all hands on deck.

 The boat had indeed stopped moving though the sails were still full and trying to pulling the boat.
 We checked the bilge for any intrusion of water and after finding a slow trickle we grabbed some flashlights and checked around the boat.
-And there they were: faded orange buoys attached to an old fishing net surrounding our boat.
+We were surrounded by faded yellow buoys attached to an old fishing net!

 We pulled up on the net and started cutting it back but it just kept going and going like one of those magic handkerchiefs.
-In the beam of the flashlight we could see a thick line run from what seemed to be the center of the boat down into the deep blue.
+In the beam of the flashlight we could see a thick line, from what seemed to be the middle of the boat, run down into the deep blue.
 We later learned it had been hung up on the propeller shaft and broken our strut in half.
 After having seen but one boat in the past two weeks my mom suddenly saw a light on the horizon.